Day 1 – Hidden Kuala Lumpur

 4. Sultan Abdul Samad and Merdeka Square

-Merdeka Square is a small green square that owns a 95-meter high flagpole with the Malaysian flag.
+Merdeka Square is a small green square that owns a 95-meter-high flagpole with the Malaysian flag.
 That is where independence for Malaysia started.
 Nowadays, the stretch of green is occupied by locals relaxing in the afternoon.

 Right in front of Merdeka Square is one of Kuala Lumpur’s most beautiful buildings; Sultan Abdul Samad.
 Have a walk around this former courthouse.
 On the backside is a walk along the river.
+You can also visit this building on a half-day city tour of Kuala Lumpur (book your tour here).

 5. Visit the Most Hidden cafe in Kuala Lumpur